The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 1. Mantra (Monk)
 2. Nature’s Minne (Bard)
 3. Improvisation (Dancer)
-4. Asylum (White Mage, ground AoE players must be inside of)
+4. Asylum (White Mage, ground AOE players must be inside of)
 5. Thrill Of Battle (Warrior)

 Dissipation’s healing increase is only for healing magic potency, not actions.
 Because of this, it only benefits Succor, Adlo, and Physick.